LaverWinEmpty/low-level-workflow-essentials/README.md

-# LiteWindowsEngine
+# Low-level Workflow Essentials

-**LiteWindowsEngine** (LWE) is a lightweight, modular C++ engine focused on performance, low-level reflection, and future scalability.
+**Low-level Workflow Essentials** (LWE) is a lightweight, modular C++ utility library focused on compile-time reflection, essential utilities, and performance.
 > Project by [LaverWinEmpty](https://github.com/LaverWinEmpty)

 ---

 ## 🔍 Overview

-LiteWindowsEngine is a personal engine project aiming to be minimal, efficient, and practical.
+LWE is a comprehensive utility library providing RTTI-free reflection, smart pointers, containers, and other essential C++ utilities.
-Reflection is already implemented at around 80% without relying on RTTI.
+The reflection system is implemented using compile-time macros, achieving near-complete functionality without runtime type information overhead.
-The current goal is to build a realistic engine structure that is **thread-safe** and **performance-oriented**, even if it's mainly for learning.
+This library aims to be minimal, efficient, and practical for modern C++ development.

 ---